NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/B/basic-face-mask.md

 level: 0
 group:
 weight:
-value: "1"
+value: "3"
 subvalue: "sp"
 invest:
-usage: ""
+usage: "worn"
-license: "ORC"
+license: "OGL"
 identify: ""
-description: "A backpack holds up to 4 Bulk of items, and the first 2 Bulk of these items don't count against your Bulk limits.
-If you're carrying or stowing the pack rather than wearing it on your back, its Bulk is light instead of negligible."
+description: "This simple cloth mask, sewn to closely fit your face, is fastened by two sets of strings drawn across your face and secured behind your head.
+While wearing the mask, you gain a +1 item bonus on any initial saves to avoid contracting airborne diseases, such as choking death or tuberculosis."
 activate: ""
 craft:
 destruction: